UMM-CSci-Systems/setting-up-github-classroom-for-faculty/README.md

 ## Create a GitHub organization

-The first step is to [create a GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) for this particular semester of the course.
+The first step is to [create a GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) using the "Free" Tier for this particular semester of the course.
 This will hold all the student repositories in a single place, which makes it easier for both faculty and students to keep track of things.
 We've typically used a specific naming scheme